The Challenge of the Opening Act in Stand-Up Comedy

 So if you are learning how to be a comedian…

-You have a tough job there “warming up” the crowd that most comedians that follow you will appreciate.
+You have a tough job there “warming up” the crowd that most comedians who follow you will appreciate.

 I’ve talked to some working comedians and they say this is one of the reasons it’s hard to break in.
 You generally get your first breaks thru emcee gigs.
 Of course, if you’re not funny at all, clubs don’t want you, because the whole point of hiring you is to warm up the crowd, as this article describes.
 But if you’re too funny, the clubs don’t want you either, because a lot of the middle acts out there are pretty weak, and they would bomb if they had to follow an emcee who was hilarious.
 How true this is, I don’t know, but it’s what I’ve heard from more than one working comedian.